Debamalya, 6 hours ago

 You must have noticed how people are constantly moving away from typing, and trying to command or ask for information through speech.
 A person who is getting late for work and is frantically getting ready will ask Siri to book an Uber.

-Chief Marketer predicts that by 2020, nearly 50% of all searches would be voice activated, which means that brands and agencies need to adapt to changes in terms of their technology, strategies, and tools.
+Chief Marketer predicts that by 2021, nearly 50% of all searches would be voice-activated, which means that brands and agencies need to adapt to changes in terms of their technology, strategies, and tools.

 When videos started dominating our social media feed, we realized that social media giants have changed algorithms that made the organic reach of videos much more extensive than images or image albums.
 This meant that brands and agencies started creating more video-based content and integrating infographics, text, and communication messages, all in video format.

 ‘Live Streaming’ will further extend this shift away from images to videos.
-Instagram and Facebook, will increase the reach, publicity, and opportunities attached to live streaming, and Instagram TV.
+Instagram and Facebook, will increase the reach, publicity, and opportunities attached to live to stream, and Instagram TV.
 Brands need to figure out ways of engaging their audiences through live streaming and Instagram TV.

 Scripted, coordinated, and well thought out videos, that have huge production value, will have to be replaced by much more relaxed, real, and informal live videos that will reflect the values and the pillars of the brands.